Severus Snape and the Marauders: The Great Wizarding War

-After the success of the fan film, the Broad Strokes team starting working on a follow-up to Severus Snape and the Marauders, a 12-part audio drama called The Great Wizarding War written by Justin Zagri.
+After the success of the fan film, the Broad Strokes team starting working on a follow-up to Severus Snape and the Marauders, a 12-part audio drama called The Great Wizarding War written by Justin Zagri and Garrett Schweighauser.
 The audio adventure started in late 2019 with the same actors reprised their roles as the Marauders, Lily and Snape.
 The Great Wizarding War started the adventure just after the events of the fan film, and chronicles early days of the first war between the Order of the Phoenix and the Death Eaters.
 The final episodes were uploaded to YouTube on March 2, 2022.